 Anchor Pastry Challenge 2025 Crowns Malaysia's Next-Gen Pastry Talent

-(MENAFN- Media OutReach Newswire) 5 Finalists Each in the Bread & Viennoiseries and Cake Categories Compete for Top Honours SELANGOR, MALAYSIA - Media OutReach Newswire - 13 June 2025 - The Anchor Pastry Challenge 2025, organised by Anchor Food Professionals Malaysia & Brunei, celebrated Malaysia's most promising young pastry chefs, offering them a platform to showcase creativity and technical mastery.

-Winners of the Cake Category, alongside Chef Jean-François Arnaud, Head Judge and Anchor Brand Ambassador
+Winners of the Cake Category, alongside Chef Jean-Franois Arnaud, Head Judge and Anchor Brand Ambassador

 In the Bread category, participants showcased lamination and dough-handling techniques, focusing on precision, structure, and flavour.
 The Cake category challenged finalists to craft refined, visually stunning desserts highlighting artistry, texture, and balance.